hewison-chris/agora-cl-docs/website/docs/security-best-practices.md

  - [Bosagora gitbook](https://docs.bosagora.org/en/agora/what-is-agora)

 ## Closing remarks
-Participating as a validator can be rewarding public service [<a href='#footnote-13'>13</a>], but it's not without risk.
+Participating as a validator can be a rewarding public service, but it's not without risk.
 Following these security best practices will help you minimize risk.

 If you have any questions, feel free to visit our [Telegram](https://t.me/bosagora_eng).

 -----------------------------------

-Footnotes:

-<strong id='footnote-1'>1</strong>.
-Learn more about the Goerli-Prater testnet <a href='https://goerli.launchpad.ethereum.org/en/'>here on Ethereum.org</a>. <br />
-<strong id='footnote-2'>2</strong>.
-BitMex recently posted research that provides hard numbers on penalties and rewards: <a href='https://blog.bitmex.com/ethereums-proof-of-stake-system-calculating-penalties-rewards/'>Ethereum's Proof of Stake System - Calculating Penalties and Rewards</a>.
-Collin Myers has also created an <a href='https://docs.google.com/spreadsheets/d/15tmPOvOgi3wKxJw7KQJKoUe-uonbYR6HF7u83LR5Mj4/edit#gid=1018097491'>Ethereum calculator</a>. <br />
-<strong id='footnote-3'>3</strong>.
-See <a href='https://www.reddit.com/r/ethstaker/comments/nnwfx1/why_you_should_stop_worrying_about_your/'>Why you should stop worrying about your validator's uptime and start embracing the chaos instead</a>. <br />
-<strong id='footnote-4'>4</strong>.
-See <a href='https://medium.com/prysmatic-labs/eth2-slashing-prevention-tips-f6faa5025f50'>Eth2 Slashing Prevention Tips</a> to learn more about slashing.<br />
-<strong id='footnote-5'>5</strong>. <a href='https://www.beaconcha.in'>BeaconChain</a> has a mobile app that will alert you when your validator state changes. <br />
-<strong id='footnote-6'>6</strong>.
-See <a href='https://www.youtube.com/watch?v=txgOVDTemPQ'>How to monitor your BOA 2 Validator with Google Cloud</a> for a demonstration of this type of solution. <br />
-<strong id='footnote-7'>7</strong>.
-See <a href='https://medium.com/prysmatic-labs/eth2-slashing-prevention-tips-f6faa5025f50'>Eth2 Slashing Prevention Tips</a> by Raul Jordan. <br />
-<strong id='footnote-8'>8</strong>.
-See <a href='https://www.reddit.com/r/ethstaker/comments/oa6m2o/my_validator_got_slashed/'>this discussion on Reddit</a> for an example of how an honest scripting mistake can result in slashing.
-The Ethereum ecosystem is growing quickly - this requires all participants to exercise an abundance of caution. <br />
-<strong id='footnote-9'>9</strong>.
-CoinCashew demonstrates firewall configuration best practices <a href='https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node#configure-your-firewall'>here</a>. <br />
-<strong id='footnote-10'>10</strong>.
-CoinCashew demonstrates root account administration <a href='https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node#disable-root-account'>here</a>. <br />
-<strong id='footnote-11'>11</strong>.
-CoinCashew demonstrates SSH authentication <a href='https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node#disable-ssh-password-authentication-and-use-ssh-keys-only'>here</a>. <br />
-<strong id='footnote-12'>12</strong>.
-See <a href='https://jlopp.github.io/metal-bitcoin-storage-reviews/'>Metal Bitcoin Seed Storage Reviews</a> by Jameson Lopp. <br />
-<strong id='footnote-13'>13</strong>.
-StakingRewards has a live rewards calculator <a href='https://www.stakingrewards.com/earn/ethereum-2-0/'>here</a>.   <br />

 import {RequestUpdateWidget} from '@site/src/components/RequestUpdateWidget.js';